stacks-network/gaia/README.md

 ### Association Tokens

+The association token specification is considered private, as it is mostly used for internal Gaia use cases.
+This means that this specification can change or become deprecated in the future.

 Often times, a single user will use many different keys to store data.
 These keys may be generated on-the-fly.
 Instead of requiring the user to explicitly whitelist each key, the v1 authentication scheme allows